suslik-go/golang-united-school-homework-8/README.md

 # golang-united-school-homework-8

 In the task you have to write console application for managing users list.
-It should accept there types of operation:
+It should accept these types of operation: add list findById remove`
-`add
-list
-findById
-remove`